windycom/maplibre-gl-js/developer-guides/globe.md

 Specifically, when zooming, the location under the cursor stays under the cursor, just like it does on a mercator map.
-However this behaviour has some limitations on the globe.
+However this behavior has some limitations on the globe.
 In some scenarios, such as zooming to the edge of the planet, this way of zooming would result in rapid and unpleasant map panning.
-Thus this behaviour is slowly faded out at low zooms and replaced with an approximation.
+Thus this behavior is slowly faded out at low zooms and replaced with an approximation.

 There are also other edge cases, such as when looking at the planet's poles and trying to zoom in to a location that is on the other hemisphere ("behind the pole").